campusdomar/PuMuKIT2-doc/migration_guides/from3.4to3.5.md

 ## Steps

-1. Connect to backoffice and go to PermissionProfile table
+1. Connect to backoffice as System Super Administrator and go to PermissionProfile table

 Activate for Administrator, Publisher, Ingestor and AutoPublisher the following permissions.